AvolitesLtd/TitanManual/docs/controlling-fixtures.md

 are stored with your user profile and can also be set in the Clear tab of the [User Settings](./system-settings/user-settings.md#clear).

--   \[Auto Reset Mask\] sets the mask to be automatically reset to clear everything each time Clear is pressed, or you can toggle the option to \[Remember Mask\] which will keep the mask setting you used last time.
+-   <Keys.SoftKey>Auto Reset Mask</Keys.SoftKey> sets the mask to be automatically reset to clear everything each time Clear is pressed, or you can toggle the option to <Keys.SoftKey>Remember Mask</Keys.SoftKey> which will keep the mask setting you used last time.

--   \[Leave/Zero Preset Fader Levels\] is used to set whether latched fixtures are cleared (the [fixture key profile](./system-settings/key-profiles.md#creating-and-editing-key-profiles) can be set to "Latch" mode, which turns on the fixture dimmer channel when the fixture button is touched.)
+-   <Keys.SoftKey>Leave/Zero Preset Fader Levels</Keys.SoftKey> is used to set whether latched fixtures are cleared (the [fixture key profile](./system-settings/key-profiles.md#creating-and-editing-key-profiles) can be set to "Latch" mode, which turns on the fixture dimmer channel when the fixture button is touched.)

--   \[Freeze current values\] sets what happens to LTP (non-intensity) channels you have modified.
-If set to \[Freeze Current Values\] the channels remain as you set them.
+-   <Keys.SoftKey>Freeze current values</Keys.SoftKey> sets what happens to LTP (non-intensity) channels you have modified.
+If set to <Keys.SoftKey>Freeze Current Values</Keys.SoftKey> the channels remain as you set them.
 If set to \[Release To Playback Values\] the channels will go back to how they are set in the current playback.
 For example: you have an active playback making some lights green, then you select the lights and change them to red.
-If you press Clear with this option set to \[Freeze\] then the lights remain red.
-If the option is \[Release\] the lights will go back to green.
+If you press Clear with this option set to <Keys.SoftKey>Freeze</Keys.SoftKey> then the lights remain red.
+If the option is <Keys.SoftKey>Release</Keys.SoftKey> the lights will go back to green.

--   \[Clear/Maintain Cue Times\] - determines whether or not to clear the cue time information from the programmer (this will not affect fixture attribute times in the programmer).
+-   <Keys.SoftKey>Clear/Maintain Cue Times</Keys.SoftKey> - determines whether or not to clear
+    the cue time information from the programmer (this will not affect fixture attribute times in the programmer).

--   \[Clear/Maintain Rate Settings\] - sets whether rate settings will be cleared from the programmer.
+-   <Keys.SoftKey>Clear/Maintain Rate Settings</Keys.SoftKey> - sets whether rate settings will be cleared from the programmer.

--   \[Clear Direction\] - sets whether direction will be cleared from the programmer.
+-   <Keys.SoftKey>Clear Direction</Keys.SoftKey> - sets whether direction will be cleared from the programmer.

--   \[Action Precedence\] - Sets a two-stage action for presses of the <Keys.HardKey>Clear</Keys.HardKey> button:
+-   <Keys.SoftKey>Action Precedence</Keys.SoftKey> - Sets a two-stage action for presses of the <Keys.HardKey>Clear</Keys.HardKey> button:
 	- Selection With Programmer: **(default)** Any press of the button clears both the fixture selection and all fixture changes in the programmer
 	- Selection Then Programmer: If any fixtures are selected, fixture selection is cleared on button press.
 If no fixtures are selected then the programmer is cleared.
 	- Programmer Then Selection: If there are any changes in the programmer, then the programmer is cleared on button press.
 If there's nothing in the programmer then fixture selection is cleared.